 Individuals suffering from problem sleepiness will exhibit a majority of the symptoms mentioned below.

 Doctors and health professionals use different testing models to discern if it is actually problem sleepiness or just a case of occasional daytime sleepiness owing to tiredness and fatigue.
-The Epworth sleepiness scale is employed by doctors and psychiatrists alike to quantify the extent of the problem by letting the individual answer a questionnaire.
-MSLT or Multiple Sleep Latency Test is another model used for testing sleepiness quotient.
+Medical doctors and psychiatrists alike often employ the Epworth sleepiness scale to quantify a sleepiness problem.
+They do this by by having the individual answer a specific questionnaire.

-While in the past, prescription drugs like amphetamine, dextroamphetamine, methylphenidate, methamphetamine, lisdexamphetamine and pemoline were used to treat the problem, the use of such psycho-stimulants have become rare nowadays.
+In the past, doctors prescribed drugs to treat the problem.
+These drugs included amphetamine, dextroamphetamine, methylphenidate, methamphetamine, lisdexamphetamine and pemoline.
+Nowadays, the use of such psycho-stimulants is rare.
 Instead, drugs like modafinil or sodium oxibate have taken their place.